 Does Canada Learning Code Offer Scholarships for Women?

-Helping women build their tech careers, this online learning platform also has in-person classes in Barcelona, London, and Malaysia.
-If you’re a woman who wants to become a data analyst, a full stack developer, or a product manager, you’re in luck.
-CodeOp offers full-time and part-time study options, and it aims to provide an inclusive learning experience for all women.
+CodeOp is an online learning platform that also has in-person classes in Barcelona, London, and Malaysia.
+If you’re a woman who wants to become a data analyst, a full stack developer, or a product manager, this school is one to consider.
+CodeOp provides an inclusive learning experience in its full-time and part-time women’s bootcamps.

 Does CodeOp Offer Scholarships for Women?

-Lastly, CodeOp has five partial scholarships per course for students that are unemployed, underemployed, single parents, or providing financial assistance or care to a family member.
+CodeOp offers five partial scholarships per course, and they are awarded on a rolling basis.
+To qualify for a scholarship you have to be currently unemployed or underemployed, a single parent, or providing financial support or care to a family member.

-Black Codher provides training in coding basics, front end coding, full stack development, and databases to Black women.
-This high-quality education program runs for 30 weeks, and the objective is to help Black women upskill for tech careers.
-Since the outbreak of COVID-19, all women will learn the curriculum remotely.
+Black Codher is an organization that aims to train and support Black women in tech.
+It provides career-centered training in coding basics, front end coding, full stack development, and databases.
+This high-quality education program runs for 30 weeks, and the objective is to help Black women upskill and connect with mentors within the industry.

 Does Black Codher Offer Scholarships for Women?

-Black Codher doesn’t have information regarding scholarships for women.
-However, Black Codher funds childcare services, travel expenses, and the necessary equipment for students who need the support.
+Black Codher bootcamps are free, so it does not provide scholarships to help with tuition.
+Historically, Black Codher has helped fund childcare services, travel expenses, and the necessary equipment for students who need the support.

 Coding Girls is a gender-neutral network aiming to solidify the presence of women and girls in the tech industry.
 You can join regular meetups of like-minded women who want to share their ideas and experiences in the tech world.
 Workshops led by industry experts are also available to help you gain practical experience.